 (From CDC, updated by CDC on May 12, 2020)

-If the individual has symptoms that could be COVID-19 and wants to return to school before completing the above stay at home period, the individual must either:
+If the individual has symptoms that could be COVID-19 and did not have close contact with someone with COVID, it is possible to return to school before completing the above stay at home period.
+To do so, the individual must either:

 Designated COVID-19 Points of Contact

 To notify the school of an illness, please contact the Health and Safety Coordinator, Lisa Rozean at 745-7701 or firstname.lastname@example.org and your child’s Division Head.

 The first point of contact for any questions, concerns, or feedback about COVID-19 policies and procedures is the Division Head.
 They can be reached at 745-7701 or at the emails listed below.

 Patriot Learning Center: Mrs. Emily Cannon, email@example.com